 Leveraging the strengths of Wilentz’s land use, environmental, public finance, real property law, and municipal law resources and her substantial experience working with public entities, Ms. Babineau achieved a strong record of successful outcomes on behalf of her clients.

-Widely recognized as a leader in real estate, Ms. Babineau has been described by Chambers USA sources as an attorney who “knows the field of redevelopment financing very well” and a “very high quality attorney…the best in the state for this work,” and as a “go-to person in redevelopment law.”
-She has received numerous honors and awards, including the Land Use Legacy Award from Urban Land Institute in 2013, the Smart Growth Leadership Award from New Jersey Future in 2015, and has been recognized among the Best Fifty Women in Business by NJBIZ in 2017.
-She is also listed in Super Lawyers, and Best Lawyers in America.
+Widely recognized as a leader in real estate, Ms. Babineau has been described by Chambers USA sources as an attorney who “knows the field of redevelopment financing very well,” as a “very high quality attorney…the best in the state for this work,” and as "one of the most highly regarded practitioners in the New Jersey redevelopment space."

 Earlier in her career, in addition to her redevelopment work, Ms. Babineau has represented:

-- Public Utility Service Electric & Gas Co. and Verizon New Jersey, Inc. in litigation related to rate regulation N.J.
-Board of Public Utilities.
+- Public Utility Service Electric & Gas Co.

 Also of Interest

-- February 8, 2019 Wilentz Lawyers to Present at NJICLE 2019 Redevelopment Law Institute
+- February 8, 2019Wilentz Lawyers to Present at NJICLE 2019 Redevelopment Law Institute